webshotapi/php-client/README.md

 ```

 ### Record scrolling video and save to mp4 file
-You can covert your html page to scrolling movie
+You can convert your html page to scrolling movie
 ```php
 <?php